Shwetanlondhe24/Team-Neural-Net-Ninjas-PS3-COEP/README.md

 # [HM0043] [Neural Net Ninjas]

-## Smart Job Portal: Enhancing Job Discovery & Application Management for Students
+## TnP Connect: Enhancing Job Discovery & Application Management for Students

 ## Description
 A web-based platform that simplifies job discovery and application tracking for students.
 The system includes personalized dashboards for both students and administrators, resume uploads, smart job recommendations, and application management tools.